stfc/PSyclone/doc/developer_guide/developers.rst

 ======

-PSyclone is able to generate an OpenCL :cite:`opencl` version of PSy-layer code for the GOcean 1.0 API.
+PSyclone is able to generate an OpenCL :cite:`opencl` version of PSy-layer code for the GOcean 1.0 API and its associated kernels.
 Such code may then be executed on devices such as GPUs and FPGAs (Field-Programmable Gate Arrays).
 Since OpenCL code is very different to that which PSyclone normally generates, its creation is handled by ``gen_ocl`` methods